Doing a MSc Thesis

 Length of the Thesis

-I’m often asked what should the length of the thesis be?
+I’m often asked what the length of the thesis should be.
 Well – there are no formal requirements.
-However, the following guidelines applies:
+However, the following guidelines apply:

-You should make clever use of appendicies where you can put details that you want to documents, but which are less important to the main story of the thesis.
+You should make clever use of appendices where you can put details that you want to document, but which are less important to the main story of the thesis.
 This includes detailed design diagrams, interview transcripts, pictures, detailed statistics (including graphs), etc.

 Stating “Distribution of Contributions”

 According to National Danish regulations, grades are given on an individual basis.
-Therefore; if you are doing a MSc.
-Thesis as a group (which I, as mentioned above, recommend), it is important that it is clear which member of the group did what.
+Therefore, if you are doing an MSc.
+Thesis as a group (which I, as mentioned above, recommend), it is essential that it is clear which group member did what.
 There are two ways to do this:

 1. Each chapter has a separate author.
-In this case, the thesis is like an edited book, with each chapter written by an individual person.
-And of course, the person who wrote the chapter also did the work/research described in this chapter.
+In this case, the thesis is like an edited book, with each chapter written by someone.
+And, of course, the person who wrote the chapter also did the work/research described in this chapter.

-2. You include the mandatory Appendix A entitled “Distribution of Contributions” which in details outline for each group member what s/he did – both in terms of the empirical work (e.g. interviews, transcribing, coding, testing, evaluation) and in terms of writing the thesis.
+2. You include Appendix A entitled “Distribution of Contributions”, which in detail outlines for each group member what s/he did – both in terms of the empirical work (e.g. interviews, transcribing, coding, testing, evaluation) and in terms of writing the thesis.

-It is NOT permitted to write something like “The work was done equally by all members of the group”.
+It is NOT permitted to write something like “The work was done equally by all group members”.

-Note that if the distribution of contributions are not explained, we cannot evaluate the thesis and hence grade you!
+Note that if the distribution of contributions is not explained, we cannot evaluate the thesis and hence grade you!

 Hand-in